 Pennsylvania’s environmental justice policy is an important tool for protecting marginalized communities from harm – but it needs your input!

-FracTracker has released an analysis of Pennsylvania’s 2021 oil & gas production totals based on PA DEP data.
-Explore the maps.
+FracTracker has released an analysis of Pennsylvania’s 2021 oil and gas production totals and the impacts of orphaned and abandoned wells.

 This story map explores how the West’s failure to transition from fossil fuels to renewable energy is funding Russia’s invasion of Ukraine